aliustunelin/Ticketing-Application/README.md

 ![fligsth_servers](https://user-images.githubusercontent.com/40759486/182635865-26476b73-e649-4c0a-bbd6-ca6a839d2c16.png)

-The ticketing process is based on 3 main basis. /search, /revalidate, /create Pnr.
+The ticketing process is based on 3 main basis. /search, /revalidate, /createPnr .

 As expected, the /search section has a structure that searches the desired number of adult/child passengers for different requests, such as listing flights at desired intervals, direct flights, connecting flights, connecting flights and round-trip flights, and returns this quickly.